EclipseFdn/iot.eclipse.org/README.md

 5. Push feature branch: `git push origin my-new-feature`
 6. Submit a pull request

-## Project Adopter
+## Project Adopters

+Organizations that are not members of the Eclipse Foundation but use Eclipse technologies can now be listed as Eclipse adopters.
+Eclipse adopters are organizations that voluntarly choose to show their support to their favorite Eclipse projects.
+On this website, adopters are displayed under the ```/adopters``` virtual path.

-Add your organization logo to our list of adopters by creating a pull-request or by creating an [issue](https://github.com/EclipseFdn/iot.eclipse.org/issues/new?template=adopter_request.md).
+You can add your organization logo to our list of adopters by submitting a pull request or by creating an [issue](https://github.com/EclipseFdn/iot.eclipse.org/issues/new?template=adopter_request.md).

-If you plan on submitting a pull-request, you will need to make the following changes:
+If you plan on submitting a pull request, you will need to make the following changes to the website's codebase:

 1. Add a colored and a white organization logo to static/assets/images/adoptors.
 We expect that all submitted logos to be transparent svg.
-2. Update adopter data file: [data/adopters.yml](https://github.com/EclipseFdn/iot.eclipse.org/blob/master/data/adopters.yml)
+2. Update the adopter data file: [data/adopters.yml](https://github.com/EclipseFdn/iot.eclipse.org/blob/master/data/adopters.yml) If your organization wishes to express support for multiple projects, you will need to add your organization's YAML definition to the ```adopters``` list of each of the relevant project nodes.

 ### Javascript Plugin

-Here are quick instructions on how to use the eclipsefdn-adopters.js on your Eclipse projet website:
+Eclipse projects can showcase the logos of their adopters on their project websites.
+We built a JavaScript plugin to make this process easier.
+If you are a project committer, here are quick instructions on how to use the eclipsefdn-adopters.js on your Eclipse projet website:

 #### Usage

-Include plugin's JS to the <head> section of the page:
+Include the plugin's JS in the <head> section of the page:

 ```html
 <script src="//iot.eclipse.org/assets/js/eclipsefdn.adopters.js"></script>
 ```

-Call the plugin:
+Load the plugin:

 ```
 <script>